CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 9.md

 ### Utilizing M365 Copilot during the Meeting

-To utilise the capabilities of Microsoft 365 Copilot in a meeting, follow the given steps:
+To utilize the capabilities of Microsoft 365 Copilot in a meeting, follow the given steps:

-1. Organise a meeting and select **Copilot** from the top bar.
+1. Organize a meeting and select **Copilot** from the top bar.
 A side pane will open where you can give prompts to the Copilot.

-1. During the meeting, ask Copilot to take notes, list action items or generate relevant questions.
+1. During the meeting, ask Copilot to take notes, list action items, or generate relevant questions.

     ![](./media/action-items.png)